varandaa/WriteUps-By-varanda/HTB/Boxes/Sniper.md

 # Sniper

+### ---- Challenge -----

-- Easy-rated Windows machine, I decided to put this here because I came up with an unintended solution.
+- Medium difficulty Windows machine, I decided to put this here because I came up with an unintended solution.

+### ---- Enumeration -----

 - Port Scan using **RustScan** (the GOAT):
     ``` bash